-Constant Contact recently launched an integration with Vimeo Create that allows users to create and add video to emails and web pages right from Constant Contact.
+Constant Contact has an integration with Vimeo Create that allows users to create and add video to emails and web pages right from Constant Contact.
 You can sign up or upgrade to a Vimeo Pro or Vimeo Business account and receive a discount exclusive to Constant Contact users.

 Take a look at one of our latest Constant Contact emails where we incorporated a fun poll video (and animated gif) to engage our readers:

 Pro tip: Put a GIF in an email to entice your subscribers to check out your video!

 Step 5: Keep an eye on your video marketing metrics

 So, you’ve put your video marketing plan into action by following the video marketing tips above.
 You’ve created a buyer persona to envision your audience, fine-tuned your messaging, planned your content, recorded your videos, edited to perfection, and uploaded to the appropriate channels.
 As they say, “If you’re not measuring, you’re not marketing,” so it’s important to keep an eye on your metrics.